Home Compare NU vs SSB

 Nu Holdings vs SouthState Bank: Which Stock Looks Stronger in 2026?

-SouthState Bank leads structurally, with stability as the clearest single gap between the two profiles.
+The structural profiles are close, with SouthState Bank carrying a narrow edge on stability.
+Nu still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.